-Motoring expert Richard Aucock* reviews his seven top car picks that are available on the Motability Scheme this quarter, including long-range electric cars, safe and sturdy cars for the under-25s and desirable all-rounders for no Advance Payment.
+Motoring expert Richard Aucock reviews his seven top car picks that are available on the Motability Scheme this quarter, including electric city cars, upmarket seven-seaters and stylish new models with big boots.

-The new car market is changing in 2025.
-The drive to zero emissions means the car industry is switching over to electric.
-Lots of new electric cars, also known as EVs, are now being launched.
+Change is underway across the new car market in 2025.
+The drive to zero emissions means the car industry is switching to electric.
+New electric cars, also known as EVs, are being launched all the time.
 The UK’s commitment to phase out regular petrol and diesel cars from 2030 is driving this.

-However, if you’re not yet ready to make the switch to electric, don’t worry.
-There’s still a broad range of petrol cars available on the Motability Scheme.
+There is still a broad range of petrol and diesel cars available on the Motability Scheme, too.
 This is part of a mission to offer the right car for everyone, no matter what your mobility needs.
-In this guide, I have included petrol-powered cars with big boots and economical hybrids that are perfect for the city.
+In this guide, I have included fuel-sipping petrol cars alongside long-range EVs.

-No matter what new Motability Scheme car you choose, you will get the same all-inclusive leasing package.
+All new Motability Scheme cars include the same all-inclusive leasing package.
 The package covers all the major costs of motoring, including car insurance, servicing and routine repairs.
-It also includes car tax and breakdown cover.
+It also includes breakdown cover.
 This makes it the cheapest way to drive a new car in the UK.

 These are my seven top choices of cars this quarter.
 They show the sheer breadth of choice available on the Scheme to suit all independent mobility needs.
 Read on to be inspired about what could be your next new car!